MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Code Notes.md

 ```
 - **In the customer service, there is a very important flag called: digibank.migration-check-flag inside MigrationUtils.kt, this flag should be flipped to false when we are sure that every single customer was migrated to avoid all the checks being made.**
 - Inside MigrationHandler.kt interface, you can see multiple functions with different implementations based on if this customer is migrated or not.
 You can find the implementations on MigratedCustomerHandler.kt or NotMigratedCustomerHandler.kt.
+- The account number is not sent and received from RBS as a whole, **it is divided into: Account ID, Account Type and Branch Code and Currency Code.**.
+- The logic of mapping the account number to these four values can be found in RCM components in AccountUtil.kt file, it's important to know how to construct and deconstruct these values to be used to get logs.
+- Inside the "May Production Deployment" you can find "Assemble Account Number Code" this is a kotlin function I wrote you can use to assemble account number based on the four parts.
+- You can notice any RBS request log always starts with "AXIS Request" and similarly RBS response start with "AXIS Response".
+You will also find "Response Retrieved from Method: xxxx with rqUID: xxxxx" log, very useful.
+- In account inquiry, you can see the balance in both "ledgarAcctBal" and "availableAcctBal" fields.

 ## Caching System
 - Data being cached: Customer Accounts and Customer Details because fetching data from RCM was so slow.